apostrophecms/docs/docs/reference/modules/uploadfs.md

 | [`tempPath`](#temppath) | String | Defaults to `data/temp/uploadfs` relative to the project root.
 Directory location for creating the temporary folder and files during processing. |

 ### `cdn`
 If you choose to host assets on a CDN, set the `cdn` property value to the URL of the CDN.
 This property can also take an object with two properties - `url` and `enabled`.
 The `url` property value is the URL of the CDN and `enabled` takes a boolean which determines if the CDN will be used.
-This results in Apostrophe outputing URLs that point to the CDN rather than directly to the storage backend.
+This results in Apostrophe outputting URLs that point to the CDN rather than directly to the storage backend.
 Configuring your CDN of choice to automatically obtain files from your storage backend is your responsibility.

 #### Example